covarep/covarep/vocoder/hmpd/README.txt

 You can obviously use your own f0 estimation curve as argument of the hmpd_analysis function (or similarly hmpd_analysis_harmonic).
-For this purpose, please see documention in this function.
+For this purpose, please see the documentation in these functions.

-If no f0 curve is provided, it is necessary to set f0min and f0max options appropriately to analyzed voice, as shown in the HOWTO_hmpd file.
+If no f0 curve is provided, it is necessary to set f0min and f0max options appropriately with respect to the analyzed voice, as shown in HOWTO_hmpd.

 COMPUTATION SPEED --------------------------------------------------------------